 If I toss a coin ten times and get 6 heads, you probably wouldn't think I was extremely lucky or that I was cheating.
 6 seems reasonable, 9 doesn't.
 This is where the chance error component enters.
-What you are

-Statistics 10Lecture 12Expected Values and Standard Errors (Chapter 17)sensing, intuitively, is the size of the chance error in a coin toss.
-For a coin box, the SD of the box is alsohappens to be 0.5.
+What you are sensing, intuitively, is the size of the chance error in a coin toss.
+For a coin box, the SD of the box also happens to be 0.5.

-The standard error is a measure of the chance error.
-An outcome (sum) from some number of draws will be around an expected value but it can (and will be) off by chance error.
+The standard error (SE) is an estimate of the chance error.
+An outcome (e.g. sum) from some number of draws will be around an expected value but it can (and will be) off by chance error.